Andrew Cohen (spiritual teacher)

-Andrew Cohen (born October 23, 1955) is an American spiritual teacher.
-He is an author, former editor of What Is Enlightenment? magazine, and founder of the global spiritual community EnlightenNext, which dissolved in 2013.
+Andrew Cohen (October 23, 1955 – March 25, 2025) was an American controversial self-declared spiritual teacher, who was accused by former students, including his mother, of mental, physical, and financial abuse.

 Biography and beliefs

-Cohen was born in New York City into an upper-middle class secular Jewish family.
-Cohen recounts that his life was changed by a spontaneous experience of "cosmic consciousness" at the age of sixteen.
-At 22 years of age and after pursuing a career as a jazz musician, he began a quest to recover his earlier spiritual experience.
-He eventually met H. W. L. Poonja in 1986, a student of Ramana Maharshi, who taught that no mind effort is needed to attain enlightenment "because it is merely the realisation of what one already has".
+Cohen was born in New York City on October 23, 1955 into an upper-middle class secular Jewish family.
+Cohen recounts that his life was changed by a spontaneous experience of "cosmic consciousness" at the age of 16.
+At 22 years of age, and after pursuing a career as a jazz musician, he began a full-time quest to recover his earlier spiritual experience, enabled by "financial resources, derived from a significant inheritance."
+Being sent there by his teacher Christopher Titmuss, he met H. W. L. Poonja in 1986, a teacher inspired by Ramana Maharshi, who taught that no mind effort is needed to attain enlightenment "because it is merely the realisation of what one already has".
 At their first meeting, Cohen realized that he "had always been free".

-He claimed that Poonja declared him his heir, so Cohen began to teach as a neo-Advaita teacher, and gathered a community around him.
-However Cohen only spent a short time in the presence of H. W. L. Poonja, who later claimed never to have given Cohen permission to give spiritual teachings.
+He claimed that Poonja declared him his heir, and in 1986 Cohen began to teach as a neo-Advaita teacher, founding EnlightenNext (initially named the Impersonal Enlightenment Fellowship and Moksha Foundation), and gathering a community around him, starting with students from Christopher Titmuss who followed him to the USA.
+However Cohen only spent a short time in the presence of H. W. L. Poonja, who later claimed never to have given Cohen permission to give spiritual teachings, despite his initial flattering statements, which he issued at a regular base to many visitors.

-Within a few years, Cohen considered that the ecstatic experiences his students had in his presence were limited.
-Being convinced that he himself was fully free from karmic bondage, he began to demand more commitment from his students, insisting on complete "ego-transcendence".
-This change in teaching-style led to dissent and a break with Poonja, who Cohen felt had ethical and enlightened behavioral shortcomings.
+Within a few years, Cohen considered that the ecstatic experiences his students had in his presence were not resulting in lasting transformation.
+Being convinced that he himself was fully free from karmic bondage, he began to demand more commitment from his students, insisting on complete "ego-transcendence."
+This change in teaching style led to a break with Poonja, whom Cohen felt had ethical and enlightened behavioral shortcomings.
+After the break with Poonja, Cohen's teachings were further developed into "Evolutionary Enlightenment," aiming at an impersonal enlightenment which transcends personal awakening.